 The USDOT Act, Section 4(f) provides that no project that requires the use of any land from a public park or recreational area, wildlife and waterfowl refuge, or historic site be approved by the Secretary of Transportation unless there is no viable alternative and provisions to minimize any possible harm are included in the planning.
 Similarly, the Land and Water Conservation Fund (LWCF) Act prevents the conversion of lands purchased or developed with Land and Water Conservation funds to non-recreation uses, unless the Secretary of the Interior, through the National Park Service, approves the conversion.
 Conversion may only be approved if it is consistent with the comprehensive statewide outdoor recreation plan when the approval occurs.
 Additionally, the converted property must be replaced with other recreation property of reasonably equivalent usefulness and location, and at least equal fair market value.
-SAFETEA-LU "amended Section 4(f) to simplify the process and approval of projects that have only de minimis impacts on 4(f) properties"31, while the U.S. Department of Defense Reauthorization "exempts military flight operations and designation of airspace for such operations from Section 4(f)."32

-The closest Section 4(f) property to the Airport is Carey Lake Park, located 1.5 miles northeast of the Airport.33 The CHAA has an agreement with the City of Hibbing that allows the Airport to operate the Carey Lake Seaplane Base allowing floatplanes to operate from Carey Lake.
-The closest LWCF site to the Airport is the Carey Lake Recreation Area, located about 1.5 miles northeast of the Airport, which was funded in 1975 with about \$85,000 in LWCF funds.34
+The closest Section 4(f) property to the Airport is Carey Lake Park, located 1.5 miles northeast of the Airport.31 The CHAA has an agreement with the City of Hibbing that allows the Airport to operate the Carey Lake Seaplane Base allowing floatplanes to operate from Carey Lake.
+The closest LWCF site to the Airport is the Carey Lake Recreation Area, located about 1.5 miles northeast of the Airport, which was funded in 1975 with about \$85,000 in LWCF funds.32